Journal of Memory and Language

 The Journal of Memory and Language is a peer-reviewed interdisciplinary academic journal of cognitive science, which focuses primarily on the issues of memory and language comprehension.
 It has been published by Elsevier since 1985.
-The current editor-in-chief is Kathleen Rastle (Royal Holloway, University of London).
+The current editor-in-chief is Adrian Staub (University of Massachusetts).

 The Institute for Scientific Information's Journal Citation Reports ranked the journal first in the field of linguistics, with a 2010 impact factor of 4.014.